Site Overlay

 Case Managers/Care Coordinators are professionals who assess a person’s needs, develop a care plan, and coordinate services to ensure they receive appropriate and comprehensive support.

-They act as advocates and liaisons, helping clients navigate complex systems like healthcare or social services to achieve their goals, improve their quality of life, and ensure smooth transitions between different care settings.
+They act as advocates and liaisons, helping clients navigate complex systems such as healthcare and social services to achieve their goals, improve their quality of life, and ensure smooth transitions between care settings.

 Responsibilities

-Assessment: Evaluate the medical, social, functional, and behavioral needs of a client to understand their unique situation.
+Assessment: Evaluate a client’s medical, social, functional, and behavioral needs to understand their unique situation.

 Care planning: Develop individualized plans with specific, measurable goals that outline the necessary steps and resources for the client.